deepanshs/mrsimulator/docs/installation/users.rst

   .. tab:: Windows
     :tabid: windows

+    TODO find if we provide binary distros for windows

     .. note:: We currently do not provide binary distributions for windows.
 You'll need to compile and build the mrsimulator library from source.
 The following instructions